 The decluttering started in earnest when I had three babies under four years of age.
 I soon learned that less clutter = less stuff to clean.
 Surfaces empty of paraphernalia look tidy.
 I fell in love with the illusion of neatness whereas it had previously escaped me.

-Thanks to the popular rise of Marie Kondo, The Minimalists and other simple living bloggers I felt validated in my trendy way of living.
+Thanks to the popular rise of Marie Kondo, The Minimalists and simple living blogs like happydiyhome.com I felt validated in my trendy way of living.
 However, what to do about all those really, really special items?

 If you’ve ever poured over photo albums of any length of time or sifted across the belongings of someone dearly loved but no longer living, you will understand the tide of emotion welling to the surface as memories are triggered.
 Some are wonderful and some are traumatic.
 The idea of turfing out grandma’s teapot, even if it does have a chip in the spout, is terrifying.
 What if you need it again, what will the rest of the family think?